ksoze84/useStateHandler/README.md

 }
 ```

-### You can also use Selectors [with derived data] or a compare function with usePartialState
+### You can also use selectors [with derived data] or a compare function with usePartialState

 this example has the same behaviour of previous example:
 ```tsx